Ecuador national football team: Team image

 The standard Ecuador uniform maintains the colours of the national flag, typically a yellow top, blue shorts, and red socks.
 The alternate colours of the uniform are white and blue, this being based on the flag of the Guayas Province.
 From 1965 to 2020, the crest featured the Andean condor, Ecuador's national bird, above a shield with the country's colors.
 In January 2020, the Ecuadorian Football Federation announced a rebrand of the logo; a navy blue shield with an "FEF" monogram attempting to "abstractly build a condor".

 Kit sponsorship

 Results and fixtures

-The following is a list of match results from the previous 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.